Credit: Flickr / Ivan Sierra Sanjurjo / CC BY 2.0

-Public Parks are a great way to spend the day about in a new city.
+Public Parks are a great way to spend the day in any new city.
 Besides the free round of exercise you get, it is also perfect to observe the locals carrying on with their daily activities.
-Read on to find out about the top public parks those are not only popular among the locals, but also will serve to be the perfect places to fill your picture albums.
+Read on to find out about the top public parks that are not only popular among the locals, but also will serve to be the perfect places to fill your picture albums.

 Frogner Park (Vigeland Park)

 This public park is probably the most popular and beautiful park in the city of Oslo.
 Apart from the beautiful scenery, the park and its name are famous because of Gustav Vigeland and the famous sculptures he has designed, present within the park grounds.
 Did we mention there are over 200 of them?
-Be prepared to have a camera full of photos.
+Be prepared to have a camera.

 Palace Park (Slottsparken)